johnprovazek/hiithelpers/README.md

 ## Description

 This application was designed to be used at home for doing high intensity interval training exercises.
-You can download the application for Windows devices now at [johnprovazek.com/hiithelpers](https://www.johnprovazek.com/hiithelpers/).

 Developed with Python utilizing the [tkinter](https://docs.python.org/3/library/tkinter.html) package.